-For certain RMBS transactions, Wells Fargo Bank disclosed transaction-level noncompliance on its 2015 Annual Statement of Compliance furnished pursuant to Item 1123 of Regulation AB.
-In each case, the noncompliance was related to either the accuracy or timing of distributions and in all cases the noncompliance was remedied.
+For four RMBS transactions, Wells Fargo Bank disclosed transaction-level noncompliance on its 2017 Annual Statement of Compliance furnished pursuant to Item 1123 of Regulation AB related to either the accuracy of payment calculations or the timing of payments.
+In all cases, except one, the noncompliance has been remedied.
+In the one remaining case, Wells Fargo Bank has initiated remediation efforts to rectify the error.